utomic-media/directus-extension-field-actions/README.md

 ![](https://raw.githubusercontent.com/utomic-media/directus-extension-field-actions/main/docs/Directus-Extension-Field-Actions.png)

-# 🐰 Directus extension: Field action display & interface
+# Field actions Interface & Display

-> 💡 Add `link` & `copy to clipboard` functionalities to your directus fields.
+Add `copy to clipboard` & `link`  functionalities to your directus fields.
 Supports interfaces as well as displays.

->
-> The actions can be performed by a button next to the items or by clicking on the value.
-The settings allow customisations for a bunch of different use-cases.
+Copy & Link actions can be performed by a button next to the items or by clicking on the value.
+The settings allow customisations for a lot of different use-cases.

 <br />